anujduggal88/innovate/README.md

 ## Project Series
 This repository is created to offer project series to get statred with innovating using technology.
 It has (almost) no dependencies and is designed for makers/developers from Beginner to Intermediate level.

+New projects can be found under branches of this repository.

 ## 1. Setup
 You can setup these projects in your local machine by cloning this repository or downloading zip file.